 In addition to receiving ethical review and approvals from an institutional review board, researchers took a number of steps to minimize risk to participants, including conducting the lottery for the cash transfer in private—mitigating the possibility that recipients would be robbed or pressured—and piloting the intervention with an initial group of 100 participants to monitor for adverse effects.

 Results and policy lessons

-Receiving therapy had no impact on the usage of the cash grant.
+Economic outcomes: Receiving therapy had no impact on the usage of the cash grant.
 Regardless of receiving therapy, cash recipients reported using roughly a quarter of the grant on consumption and rent, a quarter on business investments, and about one-fifth on savings and debt payments.
 Only 4 percent of the grant was allocated to drugs, alcohol, and other temptation goods.

-The cash grants increased recipients’ short-term incomes and business investments, relative to those who did not receive cash grants, but these effects did not persist into the long run.
-In the short term, cash recipients invested approximately US$57 more on average in their businesses, and weekly business profits increased by US$4.40, or 30 percent.
-Interviews with participants suggested that at least part of the reason they were not able to sustain these profits in the long run was due to insecure property rights.
-At each survey round, about 70 percent of the men reported a robbery or stolen belongings in the past month.
+The cash grants increased recipients’ incomes and business investments at the one-month mark, relative to those who did not receive cash grants, but these effects did not persist into the long run.
+In the first month, cash recipients invested approximately US$56 more on average in their businesses, and weekly business profits increased by US$4.12, or 29 percent.

 Blattman, Christopher, Julian C. Jamison, and Margaret Sheridan.
 2017.
 "Reducing Crime and Violence: Experimental Evidence from Cognitive Behavioral Therapy in Liberia."
 American Economic Review 107(4): 1165-1206.